meeber/style-type-thing/README.md

 ## Introduction

 This project contains my personal ESLint config.
 Every ESLint rule is documented in the config file, regardless of whether or not it's enabled.
-Documentation includes justification of each rule, along with guidance on how to follow the rule.
-In some instances, this documentation amounts to little more than paraphrasing of the official ESLint documentation.
+Documentation consists of analysis, justification, and guidance.
+In some instances, this amounts to little more than paraphrasing of the official ESLint documentation.
 However, in many cases, there are fresh insights to be gained.

 ## Can this help you?